CAPRDZV/CapsNet-for-Graphics-Rendering-Optimization/README.md

 - Reproduce several of the studies highlighted here in C++ based on other examples: the neural-net generated [ray-tracing](https://blogs.nvidia.com/blog/2017/05/10/ai-for-ray-tracing/) (or a more performance-friendly model like PBR or VXGI) and [Eulerian](https://cims.nyu.edu/~schlacht/CNNFluids.htm) (how about [Schrodinger?](https://www.youtube.com/watch?v=5C9BLAXCe1I)) smoke simulations, and [style transfer](https://github.com/moothyknight/UniversalStyleTransfer) algorithm.
 - The style transfer work will be a good place to try to re-create the [MERA]((https://arxiv.org/pdf/1711.03357.pdf)) optimization as it uses the VGG19 net with fully connected layers.
 It's a perfect example of using correlation matrices with neural networks, thus my use of it here.
 - Create CapsNet encoders for these problems and compare performance.
 Examples: https://github.com/loretoparisi/CapsNet
 - Use the understanding gained there to combine the studies and integrate with Vulkan.
-The cuDNN neural net will be integrated with the compute shader via SPIRV using Julia's tools, unless there is a simpler way that doesn't introduce overhead.
+The cuDNN neural net will be integrated with the compute shader via SPIRV using my engine's SPIR-V number generator, unless there is a simpler way that doesn't introduce overhead.
 I have a working fully-featured engine for windows and linux [here](https://github.com/moothyknight/Vulkan-Compute-Example) featuring an N-body simulation.
 I put it together from many examples.
 - Photogrammetry?
 Terrain generation?